 Think of Poshmark as something like Material Wrld, except that instead of selling women’s clothing to a company, you’re in control of your listings.
 Even used designer clothing is worth a lot, but women who want to keep up with style – but who don’t want to buy a $300 Gucci purse new – much prefer to pay $150 on Poshmark for a slightly used accessory that’s still in good condition.

 Make no mistake, though: the point of this app is to help women be fashionable.
 A Poshmark buy is stylish first, inexpensive or second-hand items.
 Even new clothing that features in Poshmark’s “Boutique” category is often overstock or wholesale.
 That’s how Poshmark can sometimes offer new clothing while still maintaining prices as much as 70% lower than the ones you’ll see in stores.

 If this sounds like you, read on!
 A good Poshmark customer is also potentially a good Poshmark seller.
 Poshmark may be a good way for you to make some extra money on your closet.

 Mercari started in Japan two years after Poshmark started in California.
 At that time, there was no place in Japan for people to sell their used goods easily online.
 Mercari changed that.
 They called themselves a “flea market app” and let users sell whatever they wanted.
-Like Poshmark, Mercari let people buy and sell from their phones.
-It became so popular in Japan that it soon became available in the U.S. and the U.K., too.
+Like Poshmark, Mercari buy and sell let people buy and sell from their phones.
+Mercari site became so popular in Japan that it soon became available in the U.S. and the U.K., too.
 Now, ten billion items are sold on Mercari every month.
 You read that right – billion!
 Part of this is because it is the primary used selling and buying app in the country of Japan.

 So who uses Mercari?